Adamisnothere/dataviz-project-template-proposal/README.md

 | **Display Controls** | Adjust visible airline count | Prevent visual clutter |

 ## 7. Iteration Timeline
-The following is the timeline of each update (once per week) and the major changes incorporated.
+The following is each update (once per week) and the major changes incorporated.

 ### Week1:
 * Added sorting options by ascending or descending